 Are you now or have you ever been an adulterer?

-We are losing sight of the distinction between sins, which ought to be between a person and his family and his God and crimes, which are the concern of the state and of society as a whole.
+We are losing sight of the distinction between sins, which ought to be between a person and his family and his God, and crimes, which are the concern of the state and of society as a whole.

-Because I don't think that on the basis of what we know, he should resign.
+And I wish that Mr. Livingston would reconsider, because I don't think that on the basis of what we know, he should resign.

-But I don't think but the impeachment of the president is even worse.
+But I don't think, but the impeachment of the president is even worse.

 We're lowering the standard of impeachment.

-What the president has done is not a great and dangerous offense to the safety of the Republic.
+What the president has done is not a great and dangerous offense to the safety of the republic.

 In the words of George Mason, it is not an impeachable offense under the meaning of the Constitution.